angelamchoi/angelamchoi/README.md

 I'm an aspiring software enginer based in Toronto, Canada.
 I'm a Data Analyst by day, and a software engineering student by night.
 Prior to becoming a Data Analyst, I was a special education math teacher in NYC.
 I want to use my tech skills to help build education products for students and teachers.

-- 🔭 I’m currently working on plutonotes, a web app for sharing class notes using Node.js, Express, and MongoDB.
+- 🔭 I’m currently working on gamebreak, a web app for browsing and tracking your video games using Python, Django, PostgreSQL, & AWS.
 - 🌱 I’m currently learning SQL, Python & Django.
 - 👯 I’m looking to collaborate on any education or social justice related projects.
 - 💬 Ask me about founding an edtech startup and changing careers.